ervandew/eclim/doc/content/cheatsheet.rst

 Python Commands
 -----------------

-- :ref:`:PythonFindDefinition <:PythonFindDefinition>` -
+- :ref:`:PythonSearch <:PythonSearch>` -
-  Find the element under the cursor.
+  Find the element under the cursor or, if requested, all references to that element.
 - :ref:`:PythonSearchContext <:PythonSearchContext>` -
-  Find the element under the cursor based on its context.
+  Find the element under the cursor or its references based on the current context in the file.
-- :ref:`:Validate <:Validate_python>` - Validates the current file using pyflakes_.
+- :ref:`:Validate <:Validate_python>` - Validates the current file.
-- :ref:`:PyLint <:PyLint>` - Runs pylint_ on the current file.
 - :ref:`:DjangoManage <:DjangoManage>` -
   Invokes django's manage.py from any file in the same directory as your manage.py or in any of the child directories.